Local Child Safeguarding Practice Reviews

 The Case Review Group has several functions and tasks delegated to it.
 In summary, the Case Review Group will coordinate the following inter-related activity:

-- Commissioning local child safeguarding practice review, positive learning review or other types of reviews on behalf of the Central Bedfordshire Safeguarding Children Board.
+- Commission local child safeguarding practice reviews, positive learning reviews or other types of reviews on behalf of the Central Bedfordshire Safeguarding Children Board.

-- Monitoring partner agency and the Central Bedfordshire Safeguarding Children Board’s action plans following the publication of child safeguarding practice reviews or completion of another type of review.
+- Monitor partner agency and the Central Bedfordshire Safeguarding Children Board’s action plans following the publication of child safeguarding practice reviews or completion of another type of review.

-- Using the learning from local and national child safeguarding practice reviews to inform policy, practice and the Central Bedfordshire Safeguarding Children Board learning and development programme.
+- Use the learning from local and national child safeguarding practice reviews to inform policy, practice and the Central Bedfordshire Safeguarding Children Board learning and development programme.

 Referring cases to the Case Review Group for consideration

-Each agency must have arrangements for identifying cases where the agency considers that criteria for either a local or national child safeguarding practice reviews may be met (see sections 4 and 8).
+Each agency must have arrangements for identifying cases where the agency considers that criteria for either a local or national child safeguarding practice review may be met.
 It is important that any practitioner or professional is able to discuss a case with their agency Case Review Group representative if they think a child safeguarding practice review may be required.

-The Case Review Group representative should notify the Central Bedfordshire Safeguarding Children Board Business Unit of a referral and confirm this in writing within 48 hours using the Pan Bedfordshire Referral Form.
+The Case Review Group representative should notify the Central Bedfordshire Safeguarding Children Board Business Unit of a referral and confirm this in writing within 48 hours using the Pan Bedfordshire Serious or Non Serious Notification Form.

 The Central Bedfordshire Safeguarding Children Board Business Unit will request agency information to enable the reports to be available to the Case Review Group so that the group can undertake a rapid review of the case and make a recommendation to the Independent Chair as to what kind of review should be commissioned, or if no further action should be taken.